 Pay scale: Dependent on Experience

-The successful candidate will be responsible for further developing the Chemistry provision at Tower College.
+The successful candidate will be responsible for further developing the Music and Performing Arts provision at Tower College whilst overseeing the peripatetic music teachers.
 We are a growing school with lots of opportunity to develop professionally.
-You will contribute to the Science throughout the School and will participate in an extracurricular Science programme.
+You will contribute to music throughout the School and will participate in an extensive extracurricular music programme.

 Tower College is an independent co-educational day school for 3-16 year old pupils.
 It was founded in 1948, located in Rainhill, St Helens.
 We are proud to deliver an outstanding all-round education with a strong emphasis on character development, transferable skills and preparation for life beyond school.

 Academic improvement is top of the agenda: we have a fresh and dedicated leadership team who are fully committed to improving outcomes for our pupils.
 Our teachers are committed to doing their very best; our loyal pupils deserve the best.
 Consequently, Tower College is a place where you can work in superb surroundings, make a real difference to pupils and see your career develop.
 We value CPD and provide fertile ground for new ideas that contribute to our aims.

 If you believe you have the commitment and desire to work in an environment which values teachers as well as setting the highest standards and expectations then please complete the online application form using the link below by midday, Wednesday 14th April 2021

 Online interviews will take place: Wednesday 21st April 2021